Central Dogma Transformer II: An AI Microscope for Understanding Cellular Regulatory Mechanisms: Introduction

 Critically, CDT-II's success stems not only from model architecture but also from task formulation.
 The model receives raw per-cell expression values as input and predicts expression \textit{changes} (log2 fold changes) as output---without being provided the difference or any reference to the unperturbed state.
-This design forces the model to learn what constitutes ``change'' and which genes influence which: to predict how gene B changes when locus A is perturbed, the model must internalize the regulatory relationship between A and B. By not explicitly computing differences in the input, we ensure that attention maps reflect genuinely learned regulatory structure rather than artifacts of input preprocessing.
+This forces the model to learn what constitutes ``change'' and which genes influence which: to predict how gene B changes when locus A is perturbed, the model must internalize the regulatory relationship between A and B.

-While CDT v1 required three pre-trained language models, CDT-II reduces the input requirements to genomic sequence embeddings and raw per-cell expression, enabling experimental biologists to observe regulatory networks in their own data.
-CDT-II is designed as an integration platform rather than a standalone model: pre-trained language models provide the best available representations of each molecular layer, while task-driven training on experimental data organizes this knowledge into interpretable regulatory maps.
+While CDT v1 required three pre-trained language models, CDT-II reduces the input requirements to genomic sequence embeddings and raw per-cell expression.
+CDT-II is designed as an integration platform: pre-trained language models provide representations of each molecular layer, while task-driven training on experimental data organizes this knowledge into interpretable regulatory maps.
 The DNA embedding component is deliberately modular, allowing it to be upgraded as genomic foundation models improve.
-Because each attention mechanism corresponds to a specific biological relationship, CDT-II's outputs generate experimentally testable hypotheses---creating a feedback cycle in which experimental validation improves the model, and the improved model generates sharper hypotheses for the next round of experiments.